MicroCODEIncorporated/mcode-notebook/README.md

 ## Demonstration Video of Note taking

-* This shows teh result of using the CTRL-ALT-* macros to take notes durng a MIT xPRO class.
+* This shows the result of using the CTRL-ALT-* macros to take notes durng a MIT xPRO class.

 <p align="left"><img src=".\NB_Example.png" width="1024" title="Notebook's Appearace..."></p>